mehulagg/gitlab/doc/architecture/blueprints/composable_codebase/index.md

 However, the **Bounded Contexts** while it helps development, it does not help with the above stated goals.
 This is purely a logical split of the code.
 This does not prevent deep-coupling.
-It is still possible to create a circular dependency (and it often happens) between a `Sidekiq Worker` and `API interface` (API can call Sidekiq Worker, Sidekiq can use API to create an endpoint path).
+It is still possible to create a circular dependency (and it often happens) between a background processing of CI pipeline and Runner API interface.
+API can call Sidekiq Worker, Sidekiq can use API to create an endpoint path.

 The **Bounded Contexts** do not make our codebase smarter to know what depends on what, as the whole codebase is treated as single package that needs to be loaded and executed.

+Possible additional considerations to the disadvantages of Bounded Context:

+- It can lead to tribal knowledge and duplicate code
+- The deep coupling can make it difficult to iterate and make minimal changes
+- Changes may have cascading effects that are difficult to isolate due to the vertical split

 ## The Application Layers (**horizontal* split)